FujiHaruka/dlint/README.md

 ### `.rootDir`

 Optional.
 Set root directory of layer file patterns.
-By default root directory is the directory where the rule file is.
+By default root directory is where the rule file is.

 ## Example